 These are the seven minor scale diatonic chords that come from the B flat minor scale.

 Each diatonic chord is labelled with a roman numeral number.

 All natural minor scales follow the same pattern:

 We use uppercase roman numeral numbers to represent major chords, lowercase to represent minor chords, uppercase with a small plus sign to represent augmented chords, and lowercase with a small circle to represent diminished chords.

-The seven diatonic chords formed from the key of B flat minor are:
+The seven diatonic chords in the B flat minor key are:

 iiº.
 C – E♭ – G♭ (C diminished chord)

 III.
 D♭ – F – A♭ (D Flat major chord)

 iv.
 E♭- G♭ – B♭ (E Flat minor chord)

 v.
 F – A♭ – C (F minor chord)